RedisLabs/redisraft/docs/Clustering.md

   cluster 3.

 After creating the three clusters, you will need to configure each cluster to recognize the other two clusters as external shardgroups.
-To do that, use the
-command:
+We refer to this operation as *shardgroup linking*.

+For every cluster, you need to issue RAFT.SHARDGROUP LINK with the address of a node in the foreign cluster.
+For example:

-    redis-cli -h <cluster-1-node> -p <cluster-1-port> RAFT.SHARDGROUP GET
+    redis-cli -h <cluster-1-node> -p <cluster-1-port> RAFT.SHARDGROUP LINK <cluster-2-node>:<cluster-2-port>

-To fetch the configuration of RedisRaft cluster 1.
-Then, use the returned configuration string to configure clusters two and three:

-    redis-cli -h <cluster-2-node> -p <cluster-2-port> RAFT.SHARDGROUP ADD <config>
-    redis-cli -h <cluster-3-node> -p <cluster-3-port> RAFT.SHARDGROUP ADD <config>
+    redis-cli -h <cluster-1-node> -p <cluster-1-port> RAFT.SHARDGROUP LINK <cluster-3-node>:<cluster-3-port>

 This should be repeated for all clusters.